About The Team

 Nancy Eiesland (1964-2009) was a professor at the Candler School of Theology at Emory University.
 Her scholarship focused on disability theology.
 She passed away from lung cancer at age 44 in 2009.

-Gerardo Marti is the L. Richardson King Associate Professor of Sociology at Davidson College in North Carolina.
+Gerardo Marti is the L. Richardson King Professor of Sociology at Davidson College in North Carolina.
 His research and teaching focuses on areas of race-ethnicity, religion, identity, and social change.

 Omar McRoberts is an Associate Professor in the Department of Sociology at the University of Chicago.
 His scholarly interest areas include the sociology of religion, urban sociology, urban poverty, race, and collective action.